Herschel Observers' Manual

 1.1.5.
 HIFI Priority Science Programme (PSP)

 1.2.
-Current and future mission phases
+Routine Operations and Post-Operations mission phases

 1.2.1.
 Routine operations (Routine Phase)